Back to Louisiana

 HOUSE CONCURRENT RESOLUTION NO. 54

-WILDLIFE/HABITAT: Urges and requests the United States Fish and Wildlife Service to
+To urge and request the United States Fish and Wildlife Service (USFWS) to conduct a

-study the impact of flooded corn on migratory waterfowl behavior and to reinstate
+study on the impact of flooded corn on migratory waterfowl behavior and to reinstate

 the enforcement mechanism that restricted the growth of hunting over intentionally